sophiechhoeu/email-app/README.md

 request comes in -> cookie session extracts the data -> passport pulls user id out of the cookie session -> deserialize usr to turn the user id into a user -> this user model instance is added to the req object as req.user

 this will show our user id and our google id as json

+## React App

+prior to deployment you will need to run build which will create a main.js public file that in will be served by the Node/express api back to the browser (and it gets automatically rewritten by heroku ) so relative routing like auth/google is automatic to the production environment

+In production, the react server no longer exists